flyinggrizzly/Childhood-in-the-Sunlight/content/actions/_index.md

 You are getting a little bit wiser.
 Maybe you're not so quick to jump to conclusions, or you have a greater wealth of knowledge after years of reading, or you are getting good at recognizing patterns.
-Whatever it is for you, you get an extra d6 on **Mind** resistance rolls, and you can add a bonus die to actions where your cool-headedness is a benefit.
+Whatever it is for you, you get an extra die on **Mind** resistance rolls, and you can add a bonus die to actions where your cool-headedness is a benefit.
 This can be for rolls in any attribute, not just **Mind**.